 Violet did her best to ignore them, refusing to let her expression falter by so much as a half-smile.
 But inside she seethed.
 It wasn’t just that Sebastian was Violet’s dearest friend.
-Their words felt like a direct attack.
+Those words felt like a direct attack.
 As if they were saying such things about her.

 In a way, they were.

 That was it.
 Violet turned.
-She caught a glimpse of a surprised woman in pink-sprigged muslin, situated next to a gentleman with gleaming mustachios.
+She caught a glimpse of a surprised woman in pink-sprigged muslin situated next to a gentleman with gleaming mustachios.
 She gave them her grimmest stare.

 “Hush,” she admonished them.
 The woman’s mouth rounded in surprise.
 Violet gave her a firm nod and then turned back.

 “I believe,” Madame High-Pitch continued, as if Violet had demanded a half-minute of silence instead of basic respect, “that he must have actually signed a contract with the Devil.
-How else could one man have such force of presence?
-If not to mislead.”
+How else could one man have such force of presence, if not to mislead?”

 Her focus shattered again.
-Violet thought wistfully of the parasol she’d left in the cloak room—the lovely purple parasol with its demure ribbons and its pointed end.
+Violet thought wistfully of the parasol she’d left in the cloakroom—the lovely purple parasol with its demure ribbons and its pointed end.
 Useful for poking rude people, and fashionable, too.
 Her mother would have approved.

 “I hear,” the woman continued, “that he ravishes a virtuous woman every night.
 Heavens, what will I do if his eye falls on me?”